-D&D 5e Guide – How To Play A Monk
+D&D 5e Guide – How to Play a Monk

-Monks are an interesting blend of martial arts, magic, and mobility.
+Monks in 5E D&D are an interesting blend of martial arts, magic, and mobility.
 Using a unique resource that no other class has, Ki power, they have access to some powerful abilities, but their power has some strict limits.
 Playing a monk is all about figuring out when to hold and when to jam on the gas and stunlock the big enemy NPC so your party can shut it down.

 Everything after that is gravy.
-Monks have a lot of flexibility in their class.
+Monks have a lot of flexibility in their classes.
 Before we even get to the different archetypes, monks’ basic abilities make them excellent brawlers.
-Like most nonmagical classes, they excel at doing a lot of damage to one foe, and with their innate mobility they can pretty handily reach softer targets like spellcasters to disrupt them with a well-placed stunning fist.
+Like most nonmagical classes, they excel at doing a lot of damage to one foe, and with their innate mobility, they can pretty handily reach softer targets like spellcasters to disrupt them with a well-placed stunning fist.
 And thanks to their unarmored defense and martial arts features, they can make dexterity do all the work for them (with a bit of Constitution or Wisdom as 2nd and 3rd) meaning they’ll hit often and hard, and be hard to hit in return.

 Their other powers can help boost their resilience too.
 It all depends on what you do with your bonus action.
 Playing a monk is all about what you do with that bonus action.
-Most monks can use it to make a followup unarmed strike after an attack.
+Most monks can use it to make a follow-up unarmed strike after an attack.

-And starting at 2nd level you have even more options now that you have ki points available to you.
+And starting at 2nd level, you have even more options now that you have ki points available to you.
 You can spend ki to:

-- make TWO attacks as a bonus action.
+- Make two attacks as a bonus action.

-- take the dodge action as a bonus action.
+- Take the dodge action as a bonus action.

-- take the dash or disengage action as a bonus action.
+- Take the dash or disengage action as a bonus action.

 Of course, you’re limited by the number of ki points you have.
 It’s a small pool, and it’s unlike any other resource in D&D. You regain all your ki after any test, so you’re always only an hour away from being able to use your abilities, but it can make a difference.